Conference Frequently Asked Questions

 How do audio-visual requests work?

-NAPCRG brings our own computers and projectors to lessen av costs.
-Av charges for our conference are approximately $45,000 for just a basic support package.
-If we rented their computers and projectors it raise the equipment fees enormously, and thus it would raise conference registration fees.
+NAPCRG always looks for ways to defray AV expenses, including bringing our own computers and projectors to the Annual Meeting.
+If we rented these computers and projectors it raises the equipment fees enormously, and thus it would raise conference registration fees.

 Why was my session scheduled at the same time as other sessions on similar topics?